Hallur20/AlgorithmsAssignment4/README.md

 <p>The way we make the algorithms work, is that we do alot of searching with for-loops through the string array that splits a semicolumn from the file.
 We have also been using the "queue" system from the book, which makes us able to enqueue/dequeue (you can say they have to do with inserting and deleting) the nodes we wish to do something with. </p>

   <p>Mostly the inputs required are a starting-point, end-point and then the actual string array.
 We believe that there were room for improvements (in areas such as making a used list larger to improve memory) and therefore the complexities go from <strong>O=(n)</strong> in depth/breadth search, to <strong>O=log(n)</strong> in dijkstra/minimum spanningtree.</p>

+  <h1>any purpose of a matrix (2d array) use for task 1, and what would be the byte size ?</h1>
+  <p>here we are quite unsure of the answer, but after having a discussion we settled on that we don't see the purpose of using it, since the file contains a large list of airports, but no "sub airports" as for example more airports than only the one that is mentioned in portugal.
+Therefore we think that the byte size would be unnessesarely larger, that what it would originally be</p>